LONG-TERM CARE INSURANCE

 In addition to ethics requirements already in place, the National Association of Senior Advocates member professionals have identified several business practices and/or products that require more clarification or elimination.
 With the goal of always working in a client’s best interest, all NAOSA Members agree to the following:

 1: Policy Replacement: Policy Replacement is rarely appropriate, even with an older policy facing a rate increase.
 Even at the higher premiums, the old policy is probably a good value and worth keeping.

 Why retain your current policy?

-Replacement is only warranted if the clients states in writing that they want a hybrid or linked-benefit product.
+Replacement is usually only warranted if the clients states in writing that they want a hybrid or linked-benefit product.
 These products typically offer guaranteed premiums and a death benefit if long-term care is never needed.
 If these features aren’t important to the client, a NAOSA Member may not replace the policy.

 2: Type of Policy: There are multiple types of policies that may be used to transfer the long-term care risk.
 Some combine life insurance and long term care insurance, others combine annuities and long term care insurance and there are stand-alone long term care policies as well.

 There is no one best policy type.
 Consideration must be given to age(s), couple status, income and assets, health histories, source(s) of funds to pay premiums, preferences, multiple insurance needs and state approvals of policies/riders.
 All members of NAOSA will have a full understanding of the client’s situation and needs and will not sell a policy that fails to meet them.